-1. Getting Started This wizard joins your current traffic manager to an existing clu configuration and traffic. uster so that it can share the cluster's Would you like to select an existing cluster from a list of availal Administration Server address and port of a specfic traffic man Select existing cluster Manually specify host/port Cancel Back Next ►
+1. Getting Started

+This wizard joins your current traffic manager to an existing cluster so that it can share the cluster's configuration and traffic.

+Would you like to select an existing cluster from a list Administration Server address and port of a specfic tr Select existing cluster of available clusters on your network, or enter the affic manager to join?

+Manually specify host/port

+Cancel ABack Next ►